muldis/Muldis-Database-Protocol/spec/Muldis_Database_Protocol.md

-The interface of **FooDB** primarily uses the *abstract factory* and *factory method* design patterns; users are expected in general to not need to know the actual implementing classes of the objects they create or are given, just that the objects provide expected interfaces and behavior.
+The interface of **FooDB** primarily uses the *abstract factory* and *factory method* design patterns; users are expected in general to not need to know the actual implementing classes of the objects they create or are given, just that the objects provide expected interfaces and behaviour.

 Otherwise, **FooDB** most frequently uses the *command* or *interpreter* design patterns; the API has a fairly small number of actual routines, such that users invoke them with structures (either native or serialized) that describe a desired action to take, and receive back structures describing the results.

+A *MDBP client* would typically use the *bridge* design pattern for the portion of its code that actually speaks the MDBP, especially when the implementing language features compile-time type checking and binding, so that the majority of the client code can be written in terms of specific and known type or class names or equivalents, and it can avoid the added complexities of dealing with runtime reflection itself.

 **Muldis Database Protocol** is generally agnostic to command languages and data models and is designed to be usable with many different ones.